stackbit-projects/successful-daffodil-f6b2f/src/pages/index.md

           - label: Learn More
             url: /showcase
             style: link
+  - section_id: text-no-img
+    type: section_content
+    title: About Me
+    content: >
+      I have worked as an IT professional in the database administration, system administrator and system support roles in the span of 13 years in the industry.
+I look to bring this wealth of experience for a smooth sailing approach to stake pool operation.
+    actions:
+      - label: Get Started
+        url: /docs/getting-started/installation
+        style: primary
   - section_id: cta
     type: section_cta
     title: The Title of The Call to Action Block